 Also check out our travel guide about the best areas to stay in New Orleans.

-If you're looking for a cheap hotel in New Orleans, then book Hotel Peter & Paul.
+If you're looking for a cheap hotel in New Orleans, then book The Jung Hotel and Residences.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Make sure you check out our list of the best cheap hotels in New Orleans as well.

-If money isn't a problem and you're looking for a luxury hotel in New Orleans, then go for Audubon Cottages.
+If money isn't a problem and you're looking for a luxury hotel in New Orleans, then go for Windsor Court Hotel.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in New Orleans, it's a manually curated list of the most exclusive 5-star hotels in the city.

 Looking for a cozy place to stay in New Orleans that serves you handmade and fresh breakfast in the morning?
 Go and check out Bed & Breakfast Maison Perrier.
 The B&B has been recommended by well-known travel experts and recent guests have given it top ratings.